openframeworks/ofBook/20_intro_to_graphics/chapter.md

 That is essentially what we will be doing in this section.
 Using the recipes for shapes from the last section, we will build brushes that drop a burst of many small shapes whenever we press the left mouse button.
 To make things more exciting, we will mix in some randomness.
 So our interactive brushes will be a combination of repetition and randomness.

 Start a new openFrameworks project.
-Call it something like ShapeBrush.
+Call it something like "ShapeBrush."

 #### 1.2.1 Single Rectangle Brush ####

-We are going to lay down the foundational code for our brushes by making a simple one that draws a single rectangle when we hold down the mouse.
+We are going to lay down the foundation code for our brushes by making a simple one that draws a single rectangle when we hold down the mouse.
 To get started, we are going to need to know 1) where the mouse is located on the screen and 2) whether or not the left mouse button is being pressed.

 **[make sure that public variables have been covered at this point; C++ basics]**